OpenTabletDriver/OpenTabletDriver.Web/OpenTabletDriver.Web/Views/Wiki/FAQ/Linux.md

 If you are not using a packaged build and instead compiled from source, you will need to run `./OpenTabletDriver.Daemon` in your terminal from the build directory instead.

-You may place this in your window managers startup for it to automatically start.
+You may place this in your desktop environment startup for it to automatically start.

 ### Enabling pressure using Artist Mode {#artist-mode}